Joe Norton Joe Norton

 The typical way of doing stonework, and most trades, is to work 8 to 10 hours a day, at least five days a week, for as many years as you can take it, until your back and knees give out and they take you out behind the barn to put you out of your misery.

 One way is to take on fewer projects.
 The blue-collar part of me recoils from the thought.
 What a lazy son of a bitch.
 You should be just as miserable as the rest of us.
-I don't know where that voice even came from.
+I don't know where that voice came from.
 I didn't grow up with it.
 I guess it came from wanting to fit in on job sites when I first started out, trying to prove that I was something that I wasn't.

 I don't have to listen to that voice.
 There’s another voice, one that thinks less might lead to more.
 More of the good stuff.
 More energy to bring my best work to the right projects.
 More connection to clients and collaborators.
 More money.
 More space between projects for creativity, for the unexpected to arise.